 Inflation is a big cause of worry for almost all of us.
 What we earn and how we spend is all related to inflation.
 Things that an average household can buy with the money that comes home at the start of every month is governed by inflation.
 But why has inflation become the topic of concern in the last two decades?
 Why was it not so much of a parameter to track earlier?
 These are the questions that can be answered by looking at our lifestyle habits today as compared to earlier times.

-In Indian culture, most of the baby boomers and Gen Y has been bought up on the principle that says extend your legs as long as the sheet.
-Which basically translates into, buy only the things that you really need and afford.
+In Indian culture, most of the baby boomers and Gen Y has been brought up on the principle that says extend your legs as long as the sheet.
+Which basically translates into, buy only the things that you really need and can afford.
 People were content with the means they had and worked harder to get things they wanted.
 Because, there was no other way to fulfil your wants.
 They had to earn it!

 We had the fortune of meeting a veteran businessman, Mr Bansal, in one of the towns in India.
 A principled gentleman and a self made man.
 He told us about his growing up years and the kind of sacrifices and hardships they went through to rise up in life.
 A small town family with four kids, father working as an accountant and mother was a house wife.
 Now, there would be more than a million families fitting that description in the 80’s.